PieFlavr/Raylib-Window-Pong/README.md

 ### [OPTIONAL] FETCHING SUBMODULEs

-If you clone the repository normally without `--recurse-submodules` or there are issues with the submodules they must be fetched manually.
+If you cloned the repository normally without `--recurse-submodules` or there are issues with the submodules, they must be fetched manually.
-To fetch them manually, from the cloned directory run the following...
+To fetch them manually, from the main directory run the following...

-`[OPTIONAL]` If there are still issues with above, from the same directory then instead run the following in order...

 ```bash
 git submodule add https://github.com/joshuadahlunr/raylib-cpp.git